Battle of Siffin: Their motives

 Donner suggests that the seceders, among them many of the qurra, may have feared being held accountable for their role in the assassination of Uthman.
-Alternatively, Hinds and Poonawala believe that the seceders were disillusioned with the arbitration process, particularly by the removal of Ali's title of amir al-mu'minin in the final agreement and by its reference to the Sunna next to the Quran, as noted also in Waq'at Sifin.
+Alternatively, Hinds and Poonawala believe that the seceders were disillusioned with the arbitration process, particularly by the removal of Ali's title of amir al-mu'minin in the final agreement and by its reference to the Sunna next to the Quran, as noted also in Waq'at Siffin.
 After being silent about it initially, the Syrians now said that they also wanted the arbitrators to judge whether the killing of Uthman was justified, about which the qurra had no doubts.
-Hinds and Poonawala thus regard the arbitration as a skilfully-planned manoeuvre to disintegrate the coalition of Ali.
+Hinds and Poonawala thus regard the arbitration as a skillfully-planned maneuver to disintegrate the coalition of Ali.
 For Ayoub, the seceders were frustrated with a costly war that had achieved nothing and denounced the agreement that questioned the authority of the legitimate Muslim caliph, in their view.